Weak-signal extraction enabled by deep-neural-network denoising of diffraction data: Methods

 \section{Methods}

-\textit{X-ray diffraction:} Our training data was recorded on a La$_{1.88}$Sr$_{0.12}$CuO$_4$ single crystal~\cite{ChangPRB2008}, at beamline P21.1 at the PETRA III storage ring at DESY in Hamburg.
+\textit{X-ray diffraction:} The training data was recorded on a La$_{1.88}$Sr$_{0.12}$CuO$_4$ single crystal~\cite{ChangPRB2008}, at beamline P21.1 at the PETRA III storage ring at DESY in Hamburg.
 The scattering intensities were recorded using a DECTRIS PILATUS3 X CdTe 100k detector.
 This detector provides us with 195 x 487 pixels per frame and a bit-depth of 32.
-Pixel conversion into reciprocal momentum space follows the same methodology as described in Ref.~\onlinecite{Frison2022}.
-The diffractometer was operated with 100 keV photons and the sample was cooled to $T\sim30$~K where a charge-density-wave (CDW) order is fully developed.
+Each pixel is associated with a horizontal and a vertical scattering angle from which reciprocal space coordinates can be reconstructed as described in~\cite{frison_crystal_2022}.
+The convolutional neural network (CNN) training is independent of this reconstruction that is done to extract correlation lengths.
+The diffractometer was operated with 100~keV photons and the sample was cooled to around 30~K where a charge-density-wave (CDW) order is fully developed.
 The charge order has a short correlation length along the $c$-axis directions.
-Hence, along the reciprocal $c$-axis, the CDW order manifests by a long rod of scattering intensity.
+Hence, along the reciprocal $c$-axis ($\ell$), the CDW order manifests by a long rod of scattering intensity.

-\textit{Convolutional neural networks:} Two different neural-network architectures referred to as VDSR~\cite{kim_accurate_2016} and IRUNet~\cite{gil_zuluaga_blind_2021} were implemented.
-Table~\ref{tab:hyperparameters_models} lists additional training parameters used for the two models next to the ones described in the main text.
-The weights of the layers are randomly initialized using the He method~\cite{he_delving_2015}.
-The total training duration of the VDSR and IRUNet models was respectively around 20 and 12 hours on a Nvidia Tesla P100 GPU with 10 GB of VRAM.
-The initial learning rate (ILR) has been decreased after a certain number of epochs to ensure good convergence.
-For the VDSR model, we multiply the ILR with 0.1 after the first 150 epochs and then again after every 50 epochs.
-For the IRUNet, the ILR is multiplied with 0.5 after every 100 epochs.
+\textit{Resonant inelastic X-ray scattering:} The oxygen K-edge RIXS spectra were recorded at the I21 beamline~\cite{Zhou2022} at Diamond Light Source on a SrTiO$_3$ crystal.
+Linear vertical light polarization and photon energy of $\sim$531~eV were used.
+The sample temperature was 20~K and the momentum transfer was set to \mbox{$(h,k,\ell) = (0, 0, 0.245)$ r.l.u.}.